|

 Causes of Holiday Depression

-Depression during the holidays can be attributed to all manner of things that come with the holiday season.
+Depression during the holidays can be attributed to everything that comes with the holiday season.
 While the cause will be different for everyone and vary based on past experiences, personal feelings and life circumstances, some events are more influential than others.

-While by no means an exhaustive list, the following elements can often contribute to or worsen depression around the holiday season.
+While by no means an exhaustive list, the following elements can often contribute to or worsen holiday depression:

 - Weather and time changes.
 When the average weather outside shifts from warm and sunny to cold and rainy or snowy, it’s not uncommon for moods to change.
 The time change in the fall for Daylight Savings has proven clinical ties to SAD and depression.